Music Director Carl St.Clair

 William J. Gillespie Music Director Chair

 St.Clair’s commitment to the development and performance of new works by composers is evident in the wealth of commissions and recordings by the Symphony.
-The 2016-17 season featured commissions by pianist/ composer Conrad Tao and composer-in-residence Narong Prangcharoen, a follow-up to the slate of recordings of works commissioned and performed by the Symphony in recent years.
-Other commissions include John Wineglass’ Alone Together (2021), William Bolcom’s Songs of Lorca and Prometheus (2015-16), Elliot Goldenthal’s Symphony in G-sharp Minor (2014-15), Richard Danielpour’s Toward a Season of Peace (2013-14), Philip Glass’ The Passion of Ramakrishna (2012-13), and Michael Daugherty’s Mount Rushmore, and The Gospel According to Sister Aimee (2012-13).
-St.Clair has led the orchestra in other critically acclaimed albums including two piano concertos of Lukas Foss, Danielpour’s An American Requiem, and Goldenthal’s Fire Water Paper: A Vietnam Oratorio with cellist Yo-Yo Ma.
+Beginning in the 2023-24 season, Viet Cuong was named the Symphony’s Composer-in-Residence.
+The 2016-17 season featured commissions from pianist/composer Conrad Tao and Composer-in-Residence Narong Prancharoen, a follow-up to the slate of recordings of works commissioned and performed by the Symphony in recent years.
+Other commissions include John Wineglass’ Alone Together, William Bolcom’s Songs of Lorca and Prometheus, Elliot Goldenthal’s Symphony in G-sharp minor, Richard Danielpour’s Toward a Season of Peace, Philip Glass’ The Passion of Ramakrishna, and Michael Daugherty’s Mount Rushmore, and The Gospel According to Sister Aimee.
+St.Clair has led the orchestra in other critically acclaimed recordings including two piano concertos of Lukas Foss, Danielpour’s An American Requiem, and Goldenthal’s Fire Water Paper: A Vietnam Oratorio with cellist Yo-Yo Ma.
 Other commissioned composers include James Newton Howard, Zhou Long, Tobias Picker, Frank Ticheli, Sir James MacMillan, Chen Yi, Curt Cacioppo, Stephen Scott, Jim Self (Pacific Symphony’s Principal Tubist), and Christopher Theofanidis.

-In 2006-07, St.Clair led the orchestra’s historic move into its home at the Renée and Henry Segerstrom Concert Hall at Segerstrom Center for the Arts.
-The move came on the heels of the landmark 2005-06 season that included St.Clair leading the Symphony on its first European tour—nine cities in three countries playing before capacity houses and receiving extraordinary responses and reviews.
-From 2008-10, St.Clair was general music director for the Komische Oper in Berlin.
-He also served as general music director and chief conductor of the German National Theater and Staatskapelle (GNTS) in Weimar, Germany, where he led Wagner’s Ring Cycle to critical acclaim.
-He was the first non-European to hold his position at the GNTS; the role also gave him the distinction of simultaneously leading one of the newest orchestras in America and one of the oldest in Europe.
+Internationally, St.Clair has appeared with orchestras throughout the world.
+He has led orchestras in Asia, Central and South America, and Europe.
+In January 2024, following a 27-year relationship with Sinfonieorchester Wuppertal (Germany), St.Clair was named Honorary Guest Conductor for Life.
+In 2023, he concluded a successful 10-year tenure as Music Director with the National Symphony of Costa Rica.
+From 2008-10, St.Clair was General Music Director for the Komische Oper in Berlin.
+He also served as General Music Director and Chief Conductor of the German National Theater and Staatskapelle (GNTS) in Weimar, Germany, where he led Wagner’s Ring Cycle to critical acclaim.
+He was the first non-European to hold this position at the GNTS; the role also gave him the distinction of simultaneously leading one of the newest orchestras in America and one of the oldest in Europe.

 Carl St.Clair is a strong advocate of music education for all ages and is internationally recognized for his distinguished career as a master teacher.
-He has been essential to the creation and implementation of the Symphony’s education and community engagement programs including Pacific Symphony Youth Ensembles, Heartstrings, Sunday Matinees, OC Can You Play With Us?, arts-X-press, and Class Act.
+He has been essential to the creation and implementation of the Symphony’s extensive education and community engagement programs.
 In addition to his professional conducting career, St.Clair has worked with most major music schools across the country.
-In 2018, Chapman University President Danielle Struppa appointed St.Clair as a Presidential Fellow, working closely with the students of the College of the Performing Arts at Chapman University.
-St.Clair has been named “Distinguished Alumni in Residence” at the University of Texas Butler School of Music beginning 2019.
-And, for over 25 years, he has had a continuing relationship with the USC Thornton School of Music where he is artistic leader and principal conductor of the orchestral program.
+He received an Honorary Doctorate from Chapman University and has served as a Presidential Fellow, working closely with the students of the College of the Performing Arts (2018-22).
+St.Clair has been named “Distinguished Alumni” at the University of Texas Butler School of Music beginning 2019.
+And, for over 30 years, he has had a continuing relationship with the USC Thornton School of Music where he is Artistic Leader and Principal Conductor of the orchestral and large ensemble program.